Original Story Ran 7/5/19

 Since then, Lutsenko and others have talked with other American lawyers about helping to file U.S. legal action to recover money they believe was wrongly taken from their country.

 “It’s like no one at DOJ is listening.
 There is some compelling evidence that should at least be looked at, evaluated, but the door seems shut at both State and Justice,” said an American who has been contacted for help and briefed on the evidence.
+Even he would like US officials to look more deeply into bribery in Ukraine.
+Obviously a deeper look could put the C-SPAN Video: Does it Show ‘Joe Biden Confessing to Bribery’? into proper proper context.

 State Department officials declined to address whether they denied or slow-walked visas for Ukrainian officials.
 “Visa records are confidential under U.S. law; therefore, we cannot discuss the details of individual visa cases,” a department spokesperson said.